How To Study Medicine With BTEC

 BTEC and A-levels aren’t universal standards around the world.
 Many countries in Europe have universities that still provide the same level of medical education, still provide the same level of education, but have different standards for accepting students simply because their education system works differently.

-Take, for example, Bulgaria - a European country which, despite its small size, has been lauded for its world-class medical education in English, which has attracted plenty of international students.
+Take, for example, Bulgaria, a European country that, despite its small size, has been lauded for its world-class medical education in English and has attracted plenty of international students.
 The Bulgarian education system doesn’t have A-levels, and its elective courses are generally less meaningful than the UK.
 As such, Bulgarian students who wish to study medicine only need high grades in Biology and Chemistry and take the appropriate post-graduate exams.
 So if you took a BTEC in applied science and then applied to a Bulgarian medical school, then that BTEC will be converted into the Bulgarian standard, and it won’t matter that you don’t have all the necessary A-levels.
 No one studying in the country does!

 When you choose to study medicine in Europe, you’ll have a significantly higher chance of getting accepted with just BTEC (or a mixture of BTEC and A-levels) than if you stick to the UK.
 After all, think of all the medical universities in Europe whose degrees are recognised by the GMC and will allow you to practise back in the UK - even if we only count those with courses in English, there are still hundreds!
 Furthermore, the number of students fighting for those spots is also lower per country, which boosts your odds of getting in significantly.